-Air fryers have become hugely popular over recent years for their speed, convenience and the perceived health benefits of cooking with less oil.
+Air fryers have become hugely popular for their speed, convenience and the perceived health benefits of cooking with less oil.

 But do these wonder machines really live up to their 'mythical' status – and should you buy one?
-To help you decide, we asked CHOICE home economist Fiona Mair, who's been using and testing air fryers for years, to bust the myths surrounding this latest kitchen craze.
+To help you decide, we asked CHOICE home economist Fiona Mair, who's been testing air fryers for years, to bust the myths surrounding this kitchen craze.

 Myth 1.
 Air fryers 'fry' your food

 Despite its name, an air fryer doesn't actually 'fry' your food at all – it bakes it.

 "The biggest misconception is that air fryers cook foods the same as deep frying," says Fiona.
 "They cook as an oven would, so foods are more oven baked than deep fried."

 An air fryer is basically a small benchtop oven with a fan and an element, says Fiona.
 The fan circulates the heat from the element and a pull-out drawer with a basket or removable grill rack lets the hot air flow around the food.
 It essentially works in the same way as a fan-forced oven.